smartmobilefactory/SMF-Fastlane-Commons/commons/ios/smf_download_provisioning_profiles/README.md

   match_type: "appstore",                                                           # The type can be one of the following values: "appstore", "adhoc", "development", "enterprise"
   extensions_suffixes: ["PushNotificationServiceExtension"],                          # See special parameters below
   build_variant: "alpha",                                                           # the build variant of the current build
-  template_name: "Contact Note Field Access beta",                                  # Entitlement that can be choosen while creating a Provisioning Profile
+  # template_name: "Contact Note Field Access beta",                               # DEPRECATED: Removed due to Apple API changes (May 2025)
   force: false,                                                                     # Optional: Renew the provisioning profiles every time you run match
   platform: 'ios'                                                                   # Optional: the platform, either 'ios' or 'macos', defaults to :ios
 )